NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 main repository!

 ### Delete Branch
-Once the Pull Request is closed and merged you can [delete your working branch](https://foundations.projectpythia.org/foundations/github/git-branches.html#deleting-branches).
+Once the pull request is closed and merged you can [delete your working branch](https://foundations.projectpythia.org/foundations/github/git-branches.html#deleting-branches).
 This will help keep your fork of `geocat-applications` clean, but is not required.